PixelsCamp/talks/README.md

 ## Contact Information

 Make sure we have a way to contact you privately if needed.
 Set up an e-mail address in your GitHub profile or include it with your proposal.
-Also make sure you join us at [Slack](https://slack.pixels.camp).
+Also make sure you join us at [Slack](https://pixelscamp.slack.com).
+Just ask for an invite if you're not there yet.

 ## What Makes a Good Proposal?